rschristopher/ischristtrue.com/src/truth.md

     For logic and reason cannot contain
      in themselves
      that which gives rise to logic and reason.
-    Logic and reason are not self-sustaining,
+    Logic and reason are not self-sustaining.
-     they do not grant us knowledge of truth.
+     They do not grant us knowledge of truth.
     They are but artifacts of our consciousness, the means with which we *make sense* of the world around us.